 The progress of conservation in the US is paved by sportsmen, naturalists, philosophers, scientists, authors, activists and more.
-Despite their various, and sometimes clashing philosophies, their efforts added up to acre upon acre of preserved wilderness, as well as a wide-spread awareness of the importance of ecological integrity.
+Despite their various, and sometimes clashing philosophies, their efforts added up to acre upon acre of preserved wilderness, and an ever growing awareness of our dependence on ecological integrity.

 Leopold began his career as a forester with the US Forest Service.
 By the end of his career, would produce hundreds of publications, launch conservation organizations, found the field (indeed, even the notion) of wildlife management , and hold the first such professorship at the University of Wisconsin, Madison.

-However, Aldo Leopold’s most influential contribution would emerge from the pages of an unassuming book of essays published towards the end of his life.
-Aldo would not live to see its publication, but with A Sand County Almanac, he would would illumine the minds and touch the hearts of readers for generations, and leave us with a work that would be deemed the cornerstone of the North American environmental movement.
+However, Aldo Leopold’s most influential contribution would emerge from the pages of an unassuming book of essays published posthumously.
+Through A Sand County Almanac, Aldo Leopold would would awaken the minds and touch the hearts of readers for generations, and leave us with a work that would be deemed the cornerstone of the North American environmental movement.

 Leopold was just the person to author such a book.
-He was at once the erudite professor, and at the same time, the distinctly sentimental, down-to-earth writer.
+He was the erudite professor lecturing with the brilliant prose of a poet.
 In ASCA, Leopold teaches us how to read and understand the land, and we learn that even the subtlest natural event may offer intuitive deduction and intriguing questions as we learn to see and wonder.
 To Leopold, “Every farm woodlot is a textbook on animal ecology; woodsmanship is the translation of the book.”